 An online glossary is available that includes illustrations and links to maps, posts, and other relevant information: Chronicles of Ealiron: Terms and Places.

 Book One: The Hunter’s Rede.
 Lorth of Ostarin is an assassin trained by a wizard unknown to his kind.
 He is paid very well to employ both the primeval darkness of a hunter and the ordered light of a mage, an uneasy combination he does not question until he returns home after a long assignment and trips into a turbid river of war, politics and the violation of all he holds dear.
 Lawless and adept, he picks no sides and takes no prisoners.
 When his wolfish ways get him imprisoned for crimes he did not commit, he discovers the deeper source of his ability and falls in love with a priestess who frees him to his fate.
 But the rift in his heart widens under the forces of love, loyalty and the occupation of his realm by a warlord who honors neither hunters nor wizards.
 To reclaim his homeland, Lorth must bow his head to death itself, a sacrifice that will transform him into the most powerful hunter the land has ever known.

-Water Dark.
 In the western-most crumbling halls of a mountain citadel lives a lonely wizard named Urien, a master of his art and a fledgling priest of a primordial goddess of transformation.
 Though his training is extensive, no training could prepare him for a broken heart.
 For years he has lived on the fringe after having loved and lost a powerful male wizard on the verge of ascension.
 But such wounds do not hide well.
-When he delves into the darker powers at the bidding of a shady priestess, Urien discovers that his most gifted apprentice, a beautiful, wild-tempered woman—and the partner of his erstwhile lover—is in grave danger.
-A series of swift-moving mishaps lands Urien into a love triangle that exposes not only his deepest desires but also the black machinations of a witch who intends to plunge him and his lovers into isolation and death.
+When he delves into the darker powers at the bidding of a shady priestess, Urien’s heart reveals itself as a grim warning from the goddess herself, in the shape of a wolf.

 © F.T.
-McKinstry 2013.
+McKinstry 2021.
 All Rights Reserved.